 The directors of the Corporation are nominated by Shareholders of the Corporation at each annual meeting of shareholders.
 All directors serve until the next annual meeting or until a successor is elected or appointed, unless his position is earlier vacated.
-The Board currently consists of six (6) directors, five (5) of whom are standing for re-election.
-The name, residence, date of appointment, principal occupation, and number of Common Shares beneficially owned or over which control or direction is exercised directly or indirectly, with respect to each of the five (5) nominees as directors of the Corporation is set forth below.
+The Board currently consists of four (4) directors, all of whom are standing for re-election.
+The name, residence, date of appointment, principal occupation, and number of Common Shares beneficially owned or over which control or direction is exercised directly or indirectly, with respect to each of the four (4) nominees as directors of the Corporation is set forth below.

 Name and Residence Director Since Principal Occupation Common Shares Beneficially Owned, Controlled or Directed as at Effective Date (1) Donald J. McCaffrey Alberta, Canada April 25, 2003 President, CEO, Chair of the Board and Secretary of the Corporation.
 Chair of the board of directors, President and CEO of Zenith Capital Corp., a biotechnology investment company.
-4,763,266 Shawn Lu (2)(3) Ontario, Canada April 2, 2016 CFO of Hepalink USA Inc. (a subsidiary of Shenzhen Hepalink Pharmaceutical Co., Ltd.), a global supplier of heparin sodium API to pharmaceutical companies.
-Nil Kelly McNeill (2)(3)(4) Manitoba, Canada October 15, 2009 CEO and CFO of RTDS Technologies Inc., a company that provides real time digital power system simulation.
+5,263,266 Kelly McNeill (2)(3)(4) Manitoba, Canada October 15, 2009 CEO of RTDS Technologies Inc., a company that provides real time digital power system simulation.
 Director of Zenith Capital Corp.
-105,000 Siu Lun (Dicky) To Hong Kong December 19, 2019 Partner of ORI Capital, a healthcare fund manager, since 2019.
+105,000 Siu Lun (Dicky) To (2)(3)(4) Hong Kong December 19, 2019 Partner of ORI Capital, a healthcare fund manager, since 2019.
 From 2005 to 2019, Mr. To served as a Partner with RSM Hong Kong, an accounting and consulting firm.
-Nil Kenneth Zuerblis (2)(4) Florida, U.S.A.
+Nil Kenneth Zuerblis (2)(3)(4) Florida, U.S.A.
 September 29, 2010 Retired Certified Public Accountant.
 Director of Zenith Capital Corp.
 107,062

-- Common Shares beneficially owned or over which control or direction is exercised, directly or indirectly, as at the Effective (1) Date, is based upon the information furnished to the Corporation by the above individuals. - Directors who are currently members of the Corporation's Audit and Finance Committee.
+(1) Common Shares beneficially owned or over which control or direction is exercised, directly or indirectly, as at the Effective Date, is based upon the information furnished to the Corporation by the above individuals.

+(2) Directors who are currently members of the Corporation's Audit and Finance Committee.
 Mr. Zuerblis is the Chair.

-(2) - (3) (4) Directors who are currently members of the Corporation's Corporate Governance and Nominating Committee. - Directors who are currently members of the Corporation's Compensation and HR Committee.
+(3) Directors who are currently members of the Corporation's Corporate Governance and Nominating Committee.
+Mr. McNeill is the Chair.

+(4) Directors who are currently members of the Corporation's Compensation and HR Committee.
 Mr. McNeill is the Chair.